 (iv) To aid or otherwise subscribe to any charity or charities or other causes or organisations which it may in the opinion of the Executive from time to time be desirable to aid.

-(k) To assist affiliated bodies in such manner and to such extent as the Executive may deem fit, whether by gift, loan, guarantee of overdraft or otherwise, in order that the objects of the Association may be thereby furthered; to exercise a general control over the affairs of all such affiliated bodies.
+(k) To assist Officially Recognised Student Groups in such manner and to such extent as the Executive may deem fit, whether by gift, loan, guarantee of overdraft or otherwise, in order that the objects of the Association may be thereby furthered; to exercise a general control over the affairs of all such Officially Recognised Student Groups.

 (l) To assist any charity of charitable purpose which in the opinion of the Executive it may be desirable to assist.